ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 and user code templates.
 Each RTE Component has a separate configuration file.
 For example, for HID 0 and HID 1 the configuration files have the name `USB_Config_HID_0.h` and `USB_Config_HID_1.h`.
 \note The default configuration settings are pre-configured for one instance of an USB Device or USB Device Class in a non-composite device peripheral.
-For other combinations the settings \em need to be edited to ensure proper operation.
+For other combinations the settings *need* to be edited to ensure proper operation.
 The \ref dev_comp_tutorial example shows how to implement and configure a composite devices

 ## Create an Application {#Creation_Steps}